 Step 3: Click First Aid on the top of the Disk Utility window.

-Step 4: Click Done when the reparation finished.
+Step 4: Click Done when the reparation finishes.

 The situation is, reformatting will assign a new file system but will erase your data on this drive as well.
-To avoid the loss of important data, you need to firstly recover data from the WD My Passport portable drive for Mac with professional Mac data recovery software, like iBoysoft Mac Data Recovery.
+To avoid the loss of important data, please make sure you have a backup copy of data.
+Without a backup?
+It's not necessarily the end of the world.
+You can at first recover data from the WD My Passport portable drive for Mac with professional Mac data recovery software, like iBoysoft Mac Data Recovery.

-iBoysoft Mac Data Recovery is free external hard drive data recovery software for Mac that is able to recover deleted files on Mac, recover data from formatted, inaccessible, corrupted, unmountable, unreadable external hard drives, hard drives, USB flash drives, SD cards, memory cards, etc. It's compatible with macOS Mojave 10.14/High Sierra/10.12/10.11/10.10/10.9/10.8/10.7.
+iBoysoft Mac Data Recovery is free external hard drive data recovery software for Mac that is able to recover deleted files on Mac, recover data from formatted, inaccessible, corrupted, unmountable, unreadable external hard drives, hard drives, USB flash drives, SD cards, memory cards, etc. It's compatible with macOS Catalina 10.15/Mojave 10.14/High Sierra/Sierra 10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.

 Recover data from My Passport for Mac with iBoysoft Mac Data Recovery

 Step 1: Download and install iBoysoft Mac Data Recovery on Mac.